-The Company enters into contracts in the normal course of business with clinical research organizations for clinical trials, with contract manufacturing organizations for clinical supplies manufacturing and with other vendors for preclinical studies, supplies and other services and products for operating purposes.
+The Company enters into contracts in the normal course of business with clinical research organizations, contract manufacturing organizations and other third-party vendors for clinical trial, manufacturing, testing, and other research and development activities.
 These contracts generally provide for termination on notice, with the exception of one vendor with a potential termination fee if a purchase order is cancelled within a specified time, and another vendor where labor costs are non-cancellable after the approval of the project plan.
-As of June 30, 2022 and December 31, 2021, there were no amounts accrued related to termination and cancellation charges as these are not probable.
+As of September 30, 2022 and December 31, 2021, there were no amounts accrued related to termination and cancellation charges as these are not probable.